SemMTM/todo-list/README.md

 ### Media
 - Font awesome icon used: https://fontawesome.com/icons/list?f=classic&s=solid

+### Acknowledgements
+> My mentor Alan Bushell, who provided amazing constructive feedback and clear areas for improvement to improve the entire project.

 ## Deployment
 - The app was deployed to Github pages.
 The steps to deploy are as follows: